Our Commitment to Anti-Racism

 Our company is dedicated to ensuring vital conversations surrounding equity and representation are actively occurring and that Ballet BC continues to pursue, embrace, and enact change within our company, industry, and society as a whole.

-Through our Dancers of Today Scholarship program, our Artists in Residence initiative in partnership with Indigenous choreographers, movement workshops with at-risk youth and alternative schools, and Arts for All and Community Comp ticket programs, the company is continuing to develop meaningful ways to foster an inclusive community around its work, and provide access to arts experiences and education.
+Through the initiatives described below, the company is continuing to develop meaningful ways to foster an inclusive community around its work and provide access to arts experiences and education.

 Ballet BC has multiple channels for the leadership team and our employees to address human resource policies around fostering a sense of belonging, cultural safety, and creating a healthy, equitable and respectful workplace.

-At the artistic and administrative level, the Ballet BC EDI Committee is an open forum for dancers and staff to discuss issues, ideas, and ongoing engagement initiatives surrounding EDI.
-Now in its third season, the volunteer committee has partnered with Alden Habacon and Vancouver’s Inclusive Excellence Strategy Solutions to develop a holistic EDI strategy that will allow us to form a more cohesive and inclusive workplace.
+At the artistic and administrative level, the Ballet BC EDIA Committee is an open forum for dancers and staff to discuss issues, ideas, and ongoing engagement initiatives surrounding EDIA.
+Now in its fourth season, the volunteer committee seeks to source and offer company-wide workshops centred on topics such as bystander training, addressing inappropriate behaviour, and uncovering unconscious bias.
 The strategy will include company-wide workshops centred on topics such as shaping the workplace culture of Ballet BC’s new facility; addressing inappropriate behaviour; and reclaiming Black dance.

 “I have witnessed an immense shift in the world of dance as a result of our collective responsibilities to create space for Indigenous dance practices.
 It is my hope that every opportunity breathes strength into one another and our arts.”